LukasHedegaard/pytorch-benchmark/README.md

 ## Limitations
 - Allocated memory measurements are only available on CUDA devices.
 - Energy consumption can only be measured on NVIDIA Jetson platforms at the moment.
-- FLOPs and parameters count is not support for custom classes.
+- FLOPs and parameter count is not support for custom classes.

+## Acknowledgement
+This work has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 871449 (OpenDR).
+It was developed for benchmarking tools in [OpenDR](https://github.com/opendr-eu/opendr), a non-proprietary toolkit for deep learning based functionalities for robotics and vision.
+Likewise, the NVIDIA Jetson energy measurement used in this tool was originally developed for OpenDr by [Dr. Nikolaos Passalis](https://github.com/passalis).

 ## Citation